Regenerate the Holy Land

 how to help Regenerate the Holy Land

 Hinuch Institute’s growth and development of projects that serve the Jewish nation relies on those who believe in the mission and approach of Hinuch Institute.
-If you would like to see these projects come to life, with G-d's help and blessing, partner with us today!
+If you would like to see these projects come to life, with G-d's help and blessing, partner with us today by becoming a monthly supporter, donating through your workplace, or making a one-time donation!

 Hinuch Institute Inc is a registered nonprofit under IRS section 501(c)(3).
 All donations are tax-deductible.

-Note: if you are involved in regenerative agriculture, whether in Israel or abroad, and you would like to contribute to this endeavor, please reach out to info@hinuch.org.
+Note: if you are involved in launching and funding such projects, or agriculture, whether in Israel or abroad, and you would like to contribute to this endeavor, please reach out to info@hinuch.org.